judka-uriel/uriel-book/uriel_en.md

 upon all who remain outside and do not take cover, the hail shall fall upon them, and they shall perish (Shemot [9:19](https://www.sefaria.org/Exodus.9.19))

-In conclusion, we may note that the commandment of “measure for measure” is mirror-symmetrical to the statement of the great sage Hillel based on the commandment “Love your neighbor as yourself” (Vayikra [19:18](https://www.sefaria.org/Leviticus.19.18)):
+In conclusion, we may note that “measure for measure” is mirror-symmetrical to the statement of the great sage Hillel based on the commandment “Love your neighbor as yourself” (Vayikra [19:18](https://www.sefaria.org/Leviticus.19.18)):

 > Do not do to your neighbor what is hateful to yourself.

-With regard to the commandment “an eye for an eye”, this can be paraphrased thus: “If you do not wish to lose an eye, then do not poke out your neighbor's eye.”
+With regard to the commandment “eye for eye”, this can be paraphrased thus: “If you do not wish to lose an eye, then do not poke out your neighbor's eye.”